top of page

 "Get a free copy of MS Word" or "Get a free PC Cleaner" are common malvertising scams.
 These ads entice users to click on a download link, which promises a popular program or freebie.
 However, the link often injects malware into your system, allowing the hacker to cause further damage.

-Never click to download anything from an online ad.
-If you see an ad with a direct download link, it's likely a scam.
+Don’t download anything from an online ad.
+If you see an ad with a direct download link, it’s probably a scam.

 Inform Others When You Spot Malvertising

-If you come across a suspicious ad, warn others to help keep your colleagues, friends, and family secure.
-If you're unsure, try searching the ad on Google.
-You'll often find scam alerts that confirm your suspicion.
+If you see a suspicious ad, tell your colleagues, friends, and family so they can stay safe.
+If you’re unsure about an ad, search for it on Google.
+You’ll often find scam alerts that confirm your doubts.

-Being proactive and educating yourself is key.
-Share this knowledge with others to create a cyber-aware community.
-This not only strengthens everyone's online security but also helps raise awareness of new scams as they emerge.
+Being proactive and learning about these threats is important.
+Share what you know with others to help build a cyber-aware community.
+This makes everyone safer online and helps spread the word about new scams as they appear.

 Protect Your Business from Malvertising with Ayvant IT Service

-Malvertising is a growing threat that uses deceptive online ads to steal sensitive information, and it’s becoming harder to detect as hackers use advanced techniques like AI to make these ads look legitimate.
+Malvertising is a growing threat that uses fake online ads to steal sensitive information.
+It's getting harder to spot because hackers now use advanced tools like AI to make these ads look real.

-To safeguard your business and personal data, it’s essential to stay vigilant by inspecting URLs, avoiding downloads from ads, and using DNS filtering.
-If you’re unsure how to protect your business from this threat, Ayvant IT Service is here to help.
+To protect your business and personal data, it's important to stay alert by checking URLs, avoiding downloads from ads, and using DNS filtering.
+If you’re not sure how to protect your business from this threat, Ayvant IT Service can help.

 Our cybersecurity solutions can help you secure your network and keep your systems safe from malvertising and other online threats.
-Contact us today! to learn more about how we can enhance your security.
+Contact us today to learn more about how we can improve your security.

 Comments